-CO 3: Understand the concept of matrix congruence of skew symmetric matrices and its reduction in real field.
+CO 1: Understand the concept of matrix congruence of skew symmetric matrices and its reduction in real field.
+Solve system of linear equations.

-CO 4: Solve system of linear equations and obtain Eigen values, Eigen vectors, minimal and characteristic equation of a matrix and to apply it in advanced dynamics and electric current.
+CO 2: Obtain Eigen values, Eigen vectors, minimal and characteristic equation of a matrix and to apply it in advanced dynamics and electric current.